openvenues/libpostal/README.md

 Examples of parsing
 -------------------

-libpostal implements the first truly international statistical address parser, trained on ~50 million addresses in over 100 countries speaking over 60 languages.
+libpostal implements the first statistical address parser that works well internationally, trained on ~50 million addresses in over 100 countries and as many languages.
 We use OpenStreetMap (anything with an addr:* tag) and the OpenCage address format templates at: https://github.com/OpenCageData/address-formatting to construct the training data, supplementing with containing polygons and